ayemoy/reeco-Ayelet/README.md

-r
+# Sysco Product Scraper

-Overview
+## Overview

-This project implements a web scraping tool designed to extract product data from the Sysco website.
-The scraper collects structured information about grocery and foodservice items across multiple categories.
+This project implements a web scraper that extracts product data from the [Sysco](https://shop.sysco.com) website.
+The scraper is designed to collect structured information about grocery and foodservice items from various product categories.

-Technologies Used
+## Technologies Used

-Python – chosen as the primary programming language for its simplicity and strong ecosystem for data processing.
+- **Python** – chosen as the main programming language.

-Playwright – selected as the main browser automation tool for scraping, as it is a modern, powerful alternative to Selenium.

-Pandas – used to handle tabular data and export structured information to CSV files.

-BeautifulSoup – utilized for clear and flexible parsing of HTML and DOM structures.
+- **Playwright** – a modern browser automation library, used instead of Selenium.
+- **Pandas** – preferred for handling and exporting tabular data in CSV format.
+- **BeautifulSoup** – used for parsing and navigating HTML/DOM structures more clearly and easily.

-Zip Code Used
+## Zip Code Used

-The scraper was configured to use the following U.S. zip code: 97035 (Lake Oswego, Oregon).
+- The scraper was run using the following U.S. zip code: `97035`.

+## Site Access Limitations

+Due to Sysco’s registration policy:

+- I was unable to register as a customer since full business verification is required.
+- Even when using a VPN and a phone number based in Oregon, I could only browse the site as a guest.
+- As a guest, the number of products shown was limited, and I had no access to their APIs, which would have simplified data extraction.

-Challenges
+## Technical Challenges
-The Sysco website requires full business verification to register as a customer.
-As an unverified guest, I could only access a limited subset of the products.

-Even with VPN access and a local Oregon phone number, I was unable to complete the registration process without direct communication with their support team.

-As a result, access to their APIs was not possible, and only public product listings were available.

-After two days of scraping, the website blocked access to my scraper, regardless of which U.S. zip code I used.
-Eventually, I was able to overcome this limitation and resume scraping.
+- After two days of scraping, the site began blocking access regardless of the U.S. zip code used.
+- I was eventually able to bypass the block and continue scraping successfully.

-Bonus Features Completed
+## Bonus Features
-Full Catalog Scraping – The scraper automatically traverses all product categories and gathers data on every visible item.

-Extended Field Extraction – Initially, only the required fields were collected.
-Later, additional fields (such as nutritional values, ingredients, dimensions, features, GTIN, etc.) were extracted when available.
-These fields vary from product to product.
+The following bonus requirements were implemented:

+- **Scraped all products from all categories**
+- **Initially extracted only the essential fields required by the assignment**
+- **Extended scraping logic to collect additional product-specific fields**, such as:
+  - Nutritional information
+  - Ingredients
+  - Dimensions
+  - Features
+  - GTIN
-Selective Field Coverage – Not all fields were scraped to avoid excessive run-time, especially considering the temporary IP blocks I encountered.
-However, the scraping logic is extensible and demonstrates the intended approach.
+- Not all possible fields were collected, in order to save time and avoid repeated blocks but the extraction logic is extendable and demonstrates full understanding of the task.

-Optimization Note
+## Future Optimization

-For performance improvements, the scraper could be parallelized using Python's asyncio along with a Semaphore to control the number of concurrent browser tabs.
-This would significantly reduce scraping time.
-For this submission, however, I chose to submit a more "naive" sequential version for clarity.
+- The scraper could be significantly accelerated using Python's `asyncio` with a `Semaphore` to run scraping tasks in parallel across multiple browser tabs.
+- For clarity and simplicity, this version was submitted in a more naive, sequential form.